Wheat near 9-year high, set for biggest weekly rise in four months - Up News Info

 Brazilian government supply agency Conab raised its forecast of the country’s 2021/22 soybean harvest to 142.0 million tonnes from 140.8 million previously.
 Trade group Abiove projected Brazil’s soybean crop at a record 144.1 million tonnes and said output could be higher, depending on weather.

 Commodity funds were net buyers of CBOT wheat, corn, soybean and soymeal futures contracts on Thursday, traders said.
 They were net even for the day in soyoil.
-(Reporting by Naveen Thukral; Editing by Subhranshu Sahu)
+(Reporting by Naveen Thukral; Editing by Subhranshu Sahu and Sherry Jacob-Phillips)

 Advertisement